sgnu/todo/README.md

 Make sure your `PATH` includes `$GOPATH/bin` to quickly run commands.
 ## Usage
-There are 3 commands in todo:
+There are 4 commands in todo:

 1.	add, a
 2.	complete, c
+3.  edit, e
-3.	list, l
+4.	list, l

 #### Add
 This command adds a new task to the list: